merantix-momentum/stego-studies/README.md

 done
 ```

 After completing all experiments, you can generate Figures 3 and 4 from the paper and Figures 1 and 2 from the appendix with the below command.
-Depending on the' DATE' environment variable, you'll need to adapt some experiment names.
+Depending on the `DATE` environment variable, you'll need to adapt some experiment names.
 Also, you'll need to change some WandB settings at the top of the file.

 ```bash
 python figures.py